Harald Eia: Life and career

 In 2010, he introduced a television show called Hjernevask ("Brainwash") which contrasted cultural determinist models of human behavior (also referred to as the Standard social science model) with nature-nurture interactionist perspectives.
 Several of those who were interviewed for the show, particularly Jørgen Lorentzen, criticized the show publicly both before and after the airing, and this ignited a wide public discussion on the subject of the nature versus nurture debate.
 Especially the question of gender, and what is referred to as the gender paradox (the fact that although Norwegian women have a high level of participation within the workforce, more so than most countries, the Norwegian job market remains highly segregated in terms of gender) has provoked controversy.

 For Hjernevask, he was awarded the Fritt Ord Honorary Award in 2010.

 Since 2017, Eia has, together with Nils Brenna, produced the podcast- and radio-series "Sånn er du", where a famous Norwegian takes a Big 5-personality test for each episode.
 Eia and Brenna then discuss their way through the results of the personality test together the person who took the test.

-In 2020, Eia published a book on why Norway has become so prosperous in recent times.
+In 2020, Eia published a book, together with co-author Ole-Martin Ihle, on why Norway has become so prosperous in recent times.